 When the lure great outdoors pulls and your heart begins to long for the great outdoors, why not take a day and spend it at Emerald Bay State Park?
 You’ll be glad you did.

-Emerald Bay State Park is located at the in South Lake Tahoe 22 miles from Tahoe City.
+Emerald Bay State Park is located the in South Lake Tahoe 22 miles from Tahoe City.
 The park’s visitor center is open during the summer season.